danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

    - Each task consumes resources on the worker node where it is running.
    - It's important to balance the number of tasks with the available resources to avoid overloading the Kafka Connect cluster.

-Kafka Connect does not automatically create multiple instances of a connector based on the load (option A) or dynamically adjust the number of tasks based on the connector's performance (option C).
+Kafka Connect does not automatically create multiple instances of a connector based on the load (option 1) or dynamically adjust the number of tasks based on the connector's performance (option 3).
 The number of tasks is manually configured using the `tasks.max` parameter.

-Additionally, Kafka Connect does not require a separate cluster for each connector (option D).
+Additionally, Kafka Connect does not require a separate cluster for each connector (option 4).
 Multiple connectors can run within the same Kafka Connect cluster, and the tasks of different connectors can be distributed across the available worker nodes.

 ## Question 36